 A year-round core Leadership Team of five provides support between camp programs to all youth and their foster or adoptive families.
 A camp program staff of compassionate professionals from the community make a long-term commitment to delivering our programs throughout the year.

 This commitment helps to build a supportive mentoring community and meaningful relationships with youth.
 Some staff have themselves been in foster care and were former campers in our program.
 All staff has been trained in trauma-focused practices, which utilize strategies and training from the National Child Traumatic Stress Network.

-Pana Columbus is grateful to be part of the Under One Sky Family.
-Her lifelong passion researching how individuals and communities transform has found a rich place serving these incredibly tenacious and resilient young people.
+Pana Columbus Community Engagement Manager Her lifelong passion researching how individuals and communities transform has found a rich place serving these incredibly tenacious and resilient young people.
 Before her time at Under One Sky, she was the founding producing artistic director of a professional non-profit theater company in PA for eight years, whose mission was to catalyze and inspire positive community transformations using the performing arts.
 Upon moving to Asheville six years ago, she ran a three-month transformation program for individuals called Really Alive, applying the same principles of transformation to individuals.
 Now she strives to do both: mentor the Under One Sky youth as individuals as well as transform systems that support youth in foster care, through community collaboration and partnerships.